capn-freako/agda_misc/simple_essence.lagda.md

 In this [literate Agda](https://agda.readthedocs.io/en/v2.6.2.1/tools/literate-programming.html#literate-markdown) file I'm exploring some of the ideas written about by Conal Elliott in his paper: _The Simple Essence of Automatic Differentiation_.
 In particular, I'm attempting to prove, using Agda, some of the isomorphisms that Conal reveals in that paper.

+## Introduction

+In (re)reading Conal's paper, I noticed something that I thought was a typo:

+> The internal representation of $Cont^{s}_{(⊸)} \, a \, b$ is $(b ⊸ s) → (a ⊸ s)$, which is isomorphic to $b → a$.

+I thought for sure Conal meant to say:

+> ... isomorphic to $a → b$.

+since the continuation must "know" how to get from `a` to `b`, in order to offer the type signature it does.
+(Can this be proven in Agda, perhaps by using a proof-by-contradiction approach?)

+But, when I discussed this with Conal, he drew my attention to the paragraph immediately above, in which he points out:

+> In particular, every linear map in $A ⊸ s$ has the form `dot u` for some `u :: A`,

+And that, therefore, since $a ⊸ s$ is isomorphic to $a$,  $(b ⊸ s) → (a ⊸ s)$ is indeed isomorphic to $b → a$.

+Well, that's very interesting, because now we've got something (the _continuation_) that is isomorphic to both $a → b$ and $b → a$.
+And, because the isomorphism relation is _transitive_, that means: $a → b ≅ b → a$!
+Of course, this only holds in the special case where both types $a$ and $b$ have linear maps to the underlying scalar field.
+And the existence of this duality under this very special condition is sort of the punchline of Conal's paper.
+Nevertheless, it struck me as quite powerful to be able to prove, at the outset and using Agda, that the duality must exist.

 ## Preliminaries